sizhuoli/TreeCountSegHeight/README.md

 Get ready:

-1. a proper model downloaded from the link above, matching the color bands of your local data
+1. A proper model downloaded from the link above, matching the color bands of your local data
-2. your small local annotation dataset, prepared in the same structure as the Finland dataset (downloadable with the link above), to convert from shapefile/geopackage to raster images, check main0_preprocessing.py
+2. Your small local annotation dataset, prepared in the same structure as the Denmark/Finland dataset (downloadable with the link above).
+To convert from shapefile/geopackage to raster images, check main0_preprocessing.py
-3. recommended: the pretraining data (Denmark dataset), downloadable with the link above
+3. Recommended: the pretraining data (Denmark dataset), downloadable with the link above
 4. a correct environment set up with the yml file

 --- :bookmark: set configs ---